Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Performance Evaluation

-\emph{(v) Privacy Protection Validation:} Figures~\ref{fig:attribute-inference-attack} and~\ref{fig:reconstruction-attack} quantify empirical privacy protection across the extended epsilon range.
-Attribute inference attack success (Fig.~\ref{fig:attribute-inference-attack}) decreases from 63.1\% (no DP baseline) to 51.4-64.5\% under DP ($\varepsilon \in \{0.5, 10.0\}$), with strongest protection at $\varepsilon=0.5$ (51.4\%, approaching random guessing of 50\%).
+Figures~\ref{fig:attribute-inference-attack} and~\ref{fig:reconstruction-attack} quantify empirical privacy protection across the extended epsilon range.
+Attribute inference attack success (Fig.~\ref{fig:attribute-inference-attack}) decreases from 63.1\% (no DP baseline) to 51.4-64.5\% under DP ($\varepsilon \in \{0.5, 10.0\}$), with strongest protection at $\varepsilon=0.5$ (51.4\%, approaching the random guessing baseline of 33.3\% for the three-class sensitive attribute).
 Importantly, even at the highest tested epsilon ($\varepsilon=10.0$), attack success remains suppressed (64.5\%), representing 2.1\% improvement over baseline and confirming that moderate privacy budgets still provide meaningful protection against sensitive attribute disclosure.
 Attack success shows weak epsilon-dependence across the range, varying only 13.1 percentage points, suggesting that inference vulnerability saturates quickly and that privacy gains beyond $\varepsilon=5.0$ provide diminishing returns for this attack type.

 Data reconstruction correlation (Fig.~\ref{fig:reconstruction-attack}) demonstrates dramatic privacy gains across all epsilon values: baseline correlation of 1.000 (perfect reconstruction) decreases to 0.034-0.514 under DP, representing 48.6-96.6\% privacy improvement.
 Reconstruction protection strengthens monotonically with decreasing epsilon (0.514 at $\varepsilon=10.0$ to 0.034 at $\varepsilon=0.5$), confirming theoretical guarantees.
-At the recommended threshold $\varepsilon=5.0$, reconstruction correlation of 0.304 represents 69.6\% improvement, effectively preventing individual-level data recovery while enabling the near-baseline model utility (82-84\% accuracy) required for practical healthcare analytics.
+At the recommended threshold $\varepsilon=5.0$, reconstruction correlation of 0.304 represents 69.6\% improvement, effectively preventing individual-level data recovery while enabling the near-baseline model utility (80--81\% accuracy) required for practical healthcare analytics.
 These results validate that input perturbation provides robust empirical privacy protection against realistic adversaries across the full tested epsilon spectrum, with optimal privacy-utility balance achieved at $\varepsilon \in \{5.0, 10.0\}$ for population-level healthcare applications.